siddartfredrick/db-cmd-vel/README.md

 # DB-Cmd-Vels
-This node can send wheel commands to the Duckiebot.
+This node sends wheel commands to the [Duckietown](https://www.duckietown.org/) Duckiebot.

+Documentation for the Duckietown project can be found [here](https://docs.duckietown.org/daffy/).

 ---
 ## Note!